yarospence/newJuiceBox/README.md

-# Block 34D - Improved Juicebox

-For this project, you will be recreating the Juicebox API from scratch with the new technologies you've learned.

-You may structure your project as you wish as long as you meet the requirements.

-# In this exercise, we are demonstrating how to create an API
+# Demonstrating how to create an API
 we will be build a simple RESTful API using the blockchain as a storage layer